 19-22.
-Special Additions to Wages for Federal Income Tax, Social Security Taxes, Medicare Taxes, and Additional Medicare Tax

-Section 3509 provides special rates for the employee share of federal income tax, social security tax, Medicare tax, and Additional Medicare Tax withholding when workers are reclassified as employees in certain circumstances.
+Special Additions to Wages for Federal Income Tax, Social Security Taxes, Medicare Taxes, and Additional Medicare Tax tax, and Additional Medicare Tax withholding when workers are reclassified as employees in certain circumstances.
 The applicable rate depends on whether you filed required information returns.
 An employer can't recover any tax paid under this provision from the employees.
 The full employer share of social security tax and Medicare tax is due for all reclassifications.